djhshih/djhshih.github.io/join/postdoc.md

 1. Satisfy the requirements above.
 2. Email {{ site.email }} with your CV and research interests.
 3. Prepare for a pair programming interview.
-4. Discuss potential research projects with me.
+4. Discuss potential research projects with us.